sandra-ps-kan/canada-lfs/README.md

 ### Dataset
 This analysis uses monthly data from the year 2019 to present.
 There are 60 variables.
-You can find the individual public use microdata files [here](https://www150.statcan.gc.ca/n1/en/catalogue/71M0001X).
+<br>You can find the individual public use microdata files [here](https://www150.statcan.gc.ca/n1/en/catalogue/71M0001X).

 ### Data Questions
 #### Demographics: who are they?